poenneby/practical-clojure/README.md

 `> lein new midje monumental`

-and have a look at the project structure:
+and then have a look at the project structure:

 ```
 > cd monumental